freeCodeCamp/freeCodeCamp/guide/english/sql/sql-syntax/index.md

 ### Select and From clauses

-The Select part is normally used to determine which columns of the data you want to show in the results.
+The Select clause is normally used to determine which columns of the data you want to show in the results.
 There are also options you can use to show data that is not a table column.

 This example shows two columns selected from the "student" table, and two calculated columns.
 The first of the calculated columns is a meaningless number, and the other is the system date.